cereigido/django-parsesync/README.md

 ---------------------------------------------------

 - If you already have data on your Parse.com app or some of it was edited right from Parse.com Data Browser, you would want to bring it back to your Django admin by using the manage.py command parsetodjango.
 - By default, the updated date for the last content is recorded and the next time the command is called, only new data is gathered.
-You can avoid this behaviour by using the --all flag and everything will be started over.
+You can avoid this behavior by using the --all flag and everything will be started over.
 - You may also want to grab data from an especific model by using the flag ---model followed by your model name.
 If your model is called FooBar, then foobar, Foobar, FOOBAR, foobaR are valid options, this parameter is case insensitive.

 ```